Bernstein Shur Monthly – May 2019

 Please contact Maria Sepulveda for more details if you are interested in attending this event.

-Bernstein Shur is proud to sponsor the upcoming Maine HR Convention where shareholders Joan Fortin and Kat Joyce will lead a session on Pay Equity.
-The Convention brings together HR professionals from across Maine to generate an atmosphere where HR careers and Maine workplaces thrive and Bernstein Shur has been a proud supporter for many years.
+Bernstein Shur is proud to sponsor the upcoming ME HR Convention where shareholders Joan Fortin and Kat Joyce will lead a session on Pay Equity.
+The Convention brings together HR professionals from across ME to generate an atmosphere where HR careers and ME workplaces thrive and Bernstein Shur has been a proud supporter for many years.

-We were proud to be the premier sponsors of the Maine State Chamber of Commerce Energy Summit.
-The Summit brought together all the key players in Maine energy policy for a full-day of discussion, presentations, and information, including a keynote address by Gordon Van Weile, president of ISO New England.
+We were proud to be the premier sponsors of the ME State Chamber of Commerce Energy Summit.
+The Summit brought together all the key players in ME energy policy for a full-day of discussion, presentations, and information, including a keynote address by Gordon Van Weile, president of ISO New England.